scikit-hep/decaylanguage/README.md

 pip install decaylanguage
 ```

-The amplitude `modeling` subpackage and the command-line interface need a few
+The amplitude `modeling` subpackage and the AmpGen-to-GooFit command-line
-extra dependencies (NumPy, pandas and plumbum).
-Install them with:
+interface need a few extra dependencies (NumPy, pandas and plumbum).
+Install
+them with:

 ```bash
 pip install "decaylanguage[modeling]"